GoldUniform/tradingview-webhook/readme.md

 ## Getting Started

 This project contains a Chalice based webhook that accepts TradingView alerts with a JSON payload.
-The webhook executes a bracket order taking loss at 2% and profit at 4%.
+The webhook executes a bracket order of 5% equity, taking loss at 2% and profit at 4%.

 ### Prerequisites